djcas9/komanda/README.md

 # Komanda

-Komanda is a IRC client built with node-webkit, javascript, html and css.
-The project goal is to build the best client for developers that use IRC.
+Komanda is a IRC client built with node-webkit, javascript, html and css for people who write code.
+The project goal is to build the best client for developers that use IRC for their projects, follow others or getting help on a new language or framework.

 The Plan: